rsonquery/rsonpath/crates/rsonpath-syntax/README.md

 ## Feature flags

-There are two optional features:
+There are three optional features:

 - `arbitrary`, which enables a dependency on the [`arbitrary` crate](https://docs.rs/arbitrary/latest/arbitrary/) to provide `Arbitrary` implementations on query types; this is used e.g. for fuzzing.
 - `color`, which enables a dependency on the [`owo_colors` crate](https://docs.rs/owo-colors/latest/owo_colors/) to provide colorful `Display` representations of `ParseError` with the `colored` function.
+- `serde`, which enables a dependency on the [`serde` crate](https://docs.rs/serde/latest/serde/) to provide serialization and deserialization of `JsonPathQuery` and all the underlying types.

 ## Examples